-Join Jason Matthews for an in-depth discussion in this video What to know before watching this course, part of Ebook Publishing Fundamentals.
+Join Jason Matthews for an in-depth discussion in this video What to know before watching this course, part of Learning Ebook Publishing.

 When it comes to eBooks, everything has some wiggle room for individual expression.
 We're going to discuss smart guidelines here, but there may be options that fit your needs even better.
 That's fine, especially in an industry that is constantly changing.
 Since this industry is constantly changing, it's difficult for anyone to stay on top of every new company, program, or website related to self publishing.
 What I'm saying is it's a good idea to keep your eyes and ears open for new developments.
 Another thing I find really interesting is that most of the tasks for creating and selling eBooks can be accomplished at any price range.